priscilaborges/data_analytics_challenge_99/README.md

 ### 3. Find the average number of trips per driver for every week day.
 Here I have two differents approaches:
-We have 2,318,357 diferents drivers, I think we have to see the average number of trips by driver one by one OR the average total.
+We have 2,318,357 diferents drivers, the average total OR the average number of trips by driver one by one.
 For the first approach:
 ~~~sql
 SELECT